As a GP Practice, we have computer and paper records for all our patients. We are registered under the Data Protection Act 2018.

 The Primary Health Care Team (doctors, nurses, health visitors, district nurses, midwives, managers and support staff) use your information to provide healthcare and administer the practice.
 The Practice may also share personal information with other people involved in your care, such as hospital doctors.
 We also use your information to help us improve the type and quality of service that we offer.
 In addition, we provide information to the NHS for financial and monitoring purposes.

 You have the right to see your health records.
-There may be a charge for this service.
 Ask at reception for details of how to apply.
 If you think anything in your records is incorrect please let us know.
 You also have the right to tell us if you would prefer that your information is not used in a particular way.
 Speak to your GP or Practice Nurse if you have any concerns about how your information is used.

 We welcome all fair comments and suggestions about the services we provide.
-We operate an in-house complaints procedure in line with NHS regulations, please contact the practice manager, Mrs S Kuczera, in the first instance.
+We operate an in-house complaints procedure in line with NHS regulations, please contact the practice manager, Mrs D Petty, in the first instance, either in writing to Harcourt Medical Centre, Crane Bridge Road, Salisbury, SP2 7TD or by email to firstname.lastname@example.org.

 If you are not happy with the final decision we make about a complaint, you can ask the Parliamentary and Health Service Ombudsman to look into it.
 For more information please see their website: